 About These Procedures

 Both a facet block and a rhizotomy procedure can be used as a form of treatment for pain in the facet joints.
 Facet joints are connected to vertebrae and allow movement of the spine.
 When these joints become inflamed, they can cause significant pain that radiates throughout the spine and other parts of the body.
 During a facet block, both a numbing agent and an inflammatory medication is injected into the facet joints.
 This can provide both a diagnosis of the affected facet joints and a treatment to help reduce inflammation in the joints.
 A rhizotomy works by destroying the nerve that is connected to the facet joint, stopping the signals that are causing pain.
 At Lewis Pain Management, Dr. Jerry Lewis performs both facet block and rhizotomy procedures as a way to identify and treat back pain that may be caused by a condition in the facet joints.
-Contact our Frisco, McKinney, or Southlake, TX office to learn more about both procedures.
+Contact our Frisco, TX office to learn more about both procedures.

 An ideal candidate for a facet block can be any individual who is experiencing significant back pain when bending or twisting their spine.
 Typically, an MRI will already have been performed in order to rule out any other conditions.
 A rhizotomy is typically performed after a diagnostic test procedure such as a facet block or a medial branch block.
 Most often another form of treatment, such as a facet block, will be tested as a form of pain relief before a rhizotomy is suggested.

 A facet block procedure is performed as an outpatient procedure with the patient under an IV sedation and local anesthetic.
 Dr. Lewis will use a fluoroscopy x-ray to help correctly position the needle before injecting the combination anesthetic and corticosteroid medication.
 If performed as a diagnostic procedure, patients may be asked to act out specific movements and record their pain levels in order to diagnose the origin of the pain.